TextXD/textxd-2020.github.io/content/program/Agenda/index.md

 | Day 2 | <a href="#day2">Friday, Dec.
 11</a> | Talks  | Virtual |
 | Day 3 | <a href="#day3">Saturday, Dec.
 12</a> | Award Ceremony & Closing Remarks | Virtual |

 This year's conference will also feature a three-day (48 hour) [**“Law and Society” Hackathon**](https://2020.textxd.org/post/hackathon/) on December 10-12.
 Participants will focus on analyzing text datasets from investigative reporting on the subject of police (mis)conduct.

+&nbsp;

 ## <a id="day1">Day 1: Thursday, December 10th (Talks)</a>

 ### Session 1: Under-resourced Languages & Literature